jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 **Contempt of court**

 ### 56C Contempt of court
-(1) If any person— any constable or officer of the court, with or without the assistance of any other person, may, by order of the Judge, take the offender into custody and detain him until the rising of the court.
+(1) If any person—any constable or officer of the court, with or without the assistance of any other person, may, by order of the Judge, take the offender into custody and detain him until the rising of the court.
   (a) assaults, threatens, intimidates, or wilfully insults a Judge, or any Registrar, or any officer of the court, or any juror, or any witness, during his sitting or attendance in court, or in going to or returning from the court; or
   (b) wilfully interrupts or obstructs the proceedings of the court or otherwise misbehaves in court; or (c) wilfully and without lawful excuse disobeys any order or direction of the court in the course of the hearing of any proceedings—